Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2024-12-12: Complete transliterator mappings for all vowel forms
 - 2024-12-12: Improve test suite coverage to 92%
 - 2024-12-12: Improve CLI help descriptions and output formatting
+- 2024-12-26: Add test cases for word and sentence tokenization